Should I buy short-term TIPS or just a regular TIPS fund?

 When considering TIPS, it is important to remember that inflation expectations are already baked into the price.

 Only UNEXPECTED inflation allows higher returns with TIPS.
-If there is only the inflation that the market expects, TIPS will be priced the same as their other governmental bond cousins.
+If the market only expects inflation, TIPS will be priced the same as their other governmental bond cousins.

 Deflation was quite common before the 1940s (but not since).
-Remember that the truth about inflation is that we tolerate it at modest levels because it is much better for everyone than deflation.
+Remember that the truth about inflation is that we tolerate it modestly because it is better than deflation.
 Deflation is to be avoided at all costs because it devastates the economy.

 What will inflation be?
 Who knows!
 However, the expectation of inflation sets TIPS prices, and short-duration TIPS are a short-term Hedge against unexpected inflation.